Patrick Lathrop – Executive Director

 Laura Freedman – President

 Laura Freedman is a California native and a life-long theatre lover.
 She owns and operates a Real Estate Appraisal business in California with her husband, Gregg, and commutes south from their home in Cannon Beach on a fairly regular basis.
-Laura has been a Rotarian for over 28 years and recently served as President of the Rotary Club of Seaside.
-She has served in various leadership capacities in several non-profit organizations such as the Providence Seaside Foundation, Boy Scouts of America, Methodist Hospital Foundation, Sierra Madre School Foundation and Friends of the Los Angeles County High School for the Arts.
+Laura has been a Rotarian for over 30 years and has served as President of the Rotary Club of Seaside.
+She has been active in various leadership capacities in several non-profit organizations such as the Providence Seaside Foundation, Boy Scouts of America, Methodist Hospital Foundation, Sierra Madre School Foundation and Friends of the Los Angeles County High School for the Arts.
 Her previous theatre board experience was as President and Director of the Music Theatre of Southern California.
 While Laura’s theatre experiences are mainly off the stage and behind the scenes, her daughter, Hillary, is an actor in Los Angeles.
 All three of the Freedman’s are proud graduates of the University of Southern California.

 David Sweeney – Secretary